electromaggot/VulkanModule/Platform/GUISystem/replacements/ReadMe.md

 These files, when subsituted into your "imgui" tree, change that operation by providing this functionality.
 You may notice one anomaly, however: the image loads and appears correctly at full-size, but when scaled-down using ImGui, it "fades to red" the smaller it gets.
 This seems to be due to ImGui using mipmapping, but your "user texture" is not, so your image blends into a non-existent lower-resolution version of itself.
-Fix this by setting `TextureSpec.filterMode = MIPMAP`, as seen below, for this module's code to enable mipmapping and generate those lower-resolution images for you.
+Fix this by setting `TextureSpec.filterMode = MIPMAP`, as seen below, for this module's code to enable mipmapping and generate those additional lower-resolution textures for you.

 > Vulkan: switching between images for rendering #914
 > https://github.com/ocornut/imgui/pull/914